Diegov5498/Algorithms/README.md

 # Algorithms Projects
-This repository contains all coding projects for Algorithms class at CSUF Spring 2024 by Diego Vela
+This repository contains all coding projects for Algorithms class at CSUF Spring 2024 by Diego Vela Each branch will also include a pdf file of the report associated with the project

 ## Projects
   - Project 1: Lawnmower and Alternate Sorting